Review some of the most commonly asked questions about a herniated disc:

 Lumbar Spine Discectomy

 Lumbar laminectomy and microdiscectomy is a procedure that relieves sciatica and leg pain caused by a herniated disc.
 The procedure is performed through a small incision over the area of the herniated disc.
 The herniated part of the disc is removed using a microscope and small instruments.
 In more complex cases, a spinal fusion may be performed in conjunction with a laminectomy.
-Your doctor will discuss this with you ahead of time.
+Your doctor will discuss this option and how to prepare for a lumbar discectomy with you ahead of time.

 Cervical Spine Discectomy

-A cervical disc herniation may be performed from an incision on the front (anterior) or back (posterior) of the neck.
-The decision to perform the operation from the front of the neck or from the back of the neck depends on the exact location of the herniated disc.
+A cervical disc herniation may be performed from an incision on the neck’s front (anterior) or back (posterior).
+The decision to operate the front of the neck or from the back of the neck depends on the exact location of the herniated disc.
 Patients who are candidates for posterior surgery typically do not need a spinal fusion.
 For anterior surgery, the spine needs to be stabilized after the disc is removed.
-Spinal stabilization is accomplished using small screws, interbody devices and a cervical plate.
+Spinal stabilization is accomplished using small screws, interbody devices, and a cervical plate.

 What is the recovery time for herniated disc surgery?